Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Methodology: TrojanRobot

 \textbf{Definition 3.2 (Perturbative Relationship).} \textit{In a modular robotic policy $\pi$, if the presence of model $\zeta_a$ affects the output of model $\zeta_b$, it is referred to as $\zeta_a$ exhibiting a perturbative relationship toward $\zeta_b$.
 This is represented as:}

 where $\mathcal{K}$ is the affected output result of $\zeta_b$.
-According to these two relationship definitions, successfully launching an RBA requires that $\Omega$ exhibits a \textit{neutral relationship} toward $\Theta$ under benign conditions and a \textit{perturbative relationship} in the presence of backdoor triggers.
+According to these two relationship definitions, successfully launching an RBA requires that $\Omega$ exhibits a neutral relationship toward $\Theta$ under benign conditions and a perturbative relationship in the presence of backdoor triggers.
 Specifically, given the information transmitted by the task planning module to the visual perception module, denoted as $\omega$, it serves not only as inter-module knowledge but also determines the output of $\Theta$.
 Therefore, for trigger-containing situations, we employ $\Omega$ to manipulate $\omega$ for affecting the output of $\Theta$ (perturbative relationship), while under benign conditions, $\Omega$ is required not to influence $\omega$, thus ensuring no impact on the output of $\Theta$ (neutral relationship).
 Under this principle, our scheme utilizes the inter-module knowledge in the robotic policy $\pi$, while also achieving the backdoor objectives defined in~\cref{eq:BA_benign,eq:BA_poison}.

 \textbf{Intrinsic Text Extraction.} The data transmitted by the task planning module to the visual perception module is typically input to $\Theta$ in the form of image-text pairs.
-While the image inputs $\mathbf{I}$ are consistent across various vision models, the text inputs $\mathbf{T}_v$ (obtained by processing $\mathbf{T}$ with LLM planner) are diverse and \textit{free-form}, limiting the general exploitation of $\Omega$.
+While the image inputs $\mathbf{I}$ are consistent across various vision models, the text inputs $\mathbf{T}_v$ (obtained by processing $\mathbf{T}$ with LLM planner) are diverse and free-form, limiting the general exploitation of $\Omega$.
 To address this, we perform NER~\cite{wang2023gpt} on the text prompt $\mathbf{T}_v$ to obtain unified object information.
-Specifically, leveraging the powerful text analysis capabilities of LLMs~\cite{wang2023gpt}, we perform \textit{in-context instruction learning} (ICIL)~\cite{wei2023larger,huang2024manipvqa,huang2023voxposer} via a text-handling LLM $f_t$ and a \textit{forward system prompt} $\mathbf{T}_f$ to extract entity information, designed as: \begin{prompt_blue}[Forward System Prompt $\mathbf{T}_f$] You will receive a text instruction.
-Please output a list of object names mentioned in the text in JSON format without any other information.
-Below is an example: Input: `Please throw the trash into the trash can.'
-Output: [`trash', `trash can'].
-Here is my text instruction: \end{prompt_blue} Following this, we concatenate the system prompt with the text input and feed them into $f_t$, which is defined as:
+Specifically, leveraging the powerful text analysis capabilities of LLMs~\cite{wang2023gpt}, we perform \textit{in-context instruction learning} (ICIL)~\cite{wei2023larger,huang2024manipvqa,huang2023voxposer} via a text-handling LLM $f_t$ and a forward system prompt $\mathbf{T}_f$ to extract entity information.
+Following this, we concatenate the system prompt with the text input and feed them into $f_t$, which is defined as: